google/WebFundamentals/src/content/en/updates/2018/09/asynchronous-access-to-http-cookies.md

 Before diving into the new API, I'd like to state that cookies are still the Web platform's worst client-side storage primitive, and should still be used as a last resort.
-This isn't an accident - cookies are the Web's first client-side storage mechanism, and we've learned a lot since then.
+This isn't an accident - cookies were the Web's first client-side storage mechanism, and we've learned a lot since then.

 The main reasons for avoiding cookies are: